prometheusresearch/htsql/doc/showcase.rst

      /(school?exists(program))
        {name, avg(department.count(course?credits>3))}

-This HTSQL query takes less characters than the business inquiry itself.
+Each syntatic component of the HTSQL query is self-contained; when assembled, they form a cohesive translation of the business inquiry.

 How do I use HTSQL?